 General Medicine Wards

-Oncology, hepatology, neurology, geriatrics, and AIDS/HIV rotations.
+Oncology, hepatology, neurology, and geriatrics.

 Opportunities to do electives in all medical subspecialties, "non-medical" subspecialties, or research.